Mikejo5000/vsts-docs-pr/docs/setup-admin/team-services/buy-more-build-vs.md

 Use Hosted Pipelines to run builds and deploy releases concurrently on Microsoft-managed agents.
 Use Private Pipelines to run builds and deploy releases on machines that you manage, running agent software from Microsoft.

   > To better connect with Release Management, **Build & Deployment** was renamed **Build & Release**.
   > Unit names are now **Hosted Pipelines** and **Private Pipelines**, rather than Hosted Agents and Private Agents.

   Each pipeline lets you run 1 build or deploy 1 release at a time.
   The maximum number of concurrent builds that you can run and releases that you can deploy at the same time is limited only by the number of pipelines that you have.

   Your Team Services account includes these **free** amounts:

-  * 1 free Hosted Pipeline

-    With this free Hosted Pipeline, you get 4 hours (240 minutes) per month and a maximum duration of 30 minutes per build or deployment.
-    If you just need more build time for 1 concurrent build or release, [buy another Hosted Pipeline](#buy-build-release) without the 4-hour limit to increase your maximum duration per build or deployment up to 6 hours.
-    For more concurrent builds or releases, [buy more Hosted Pipelines](#buy-build-release).

   * 1 free Private Pipeline